mike011/mike011.github.io/_posts/2019-12-15-mono repo for the WIN.md

 # Conclusion

 One repo for the win.
 This was great.
 But why?
-Really the seperate project could've worked but because the project code was not cleanly seperated from the other projects it didn't work.
+Really the separate project could've worked but because the project code was not cleanly separated from the other projects it didn't work.
 If we would've used VIPER or RIBs it would've made this possible.

 # Fast-Forward